tableau/TabPy/docs/server-config.md

 JWKS lookups are cached.
 On the HTTP path a cache-cold fetch runs on TabPy's single IO-loop thread.
 Arrow Flight auth runs on the gRPC thread pool.
-Forced JWKS refreshes are serialized per JWKS URI so concurrent Flight calls cannot bypass the refresh rate limit.
-A cached signing-key lookup does not wait on that refresh, so a forged unknown `kid` cannot reject unrelated valid tokens.
+Cold and expired-cache fetches are single-flighted per JWKS URI.
+Forced unknown-`kid` refreshes are mutually excluded; a concurrent refresh attempt fails authentication rather than waiting on the network request.
+A cached signing-key lookup does not wait on that refresh, so unrelated valid tokens continue to work.
+After a refresh still cannot find a requested `kid`, TabPy rate-limits another forced refresh for 30 seconds.
+This also means a legitimate new key may be rejected for up to 30 seconds after a bogus unknown-`kid` request.

 A request carrying two conflicting `Authorization` values is rejected, because which one wins would otherwise decide the caller's identity.